 These early roles provided the type of hands-on experience that would take decades to learn elsewhere, giving him a deep expertise in crisis communications, executive communications, media relations, community organizing, and event planning.

-Chandler graduated from the University of Southern California in Journalism and Cinema.
-Giving back to his alma mater, he currently serves as a Senior Advisor for Third Space Marketing and Strategy at the Annenberg School of Communications & Journalism.
+Bill graduated from the University of Southern California with B.A. degrees in journalism and cinema.
 He also advises non-profit organizations and start-ups in the Silicon Valley.